andypicke/andypicke.github.io/about.md

 - B.S in physics
 - PhD in physical oceanography at University of Washington
 - Postdoctoral researcher at Oregon State University
 - Transitioned to a data science career.
-Currently data analyst at ICF.

 ## Long Bio